Jeanette-codes/flux-a-duck/README.md

 Returns the entire data store in a plain js object.
 This is an alias for store.getAllJS() that is provided in the callback arguments.

 ***FAD.action(callback, options)***
 The heavy lifting is done in the FAD.action callback, it's what adds your data into the store.
-The options object is used for the settings of your REST service and if no service is used, the options object maybe omitted.
+The options object is used for sending an AJAX call and if no call is required, the options object may be omitted.

----
-#Basic action method without REST service
+#Action method without AJAX call

-A simple example:
+This simplest use case of flux-a-duck. the code below puts a data object into the store.

 	import FAD from 'flux-a-duck';
 	import Immutable from 'immutable';